 You have a friend in Hanoi.
 You just don’t know it.
 Yet.

 Stranger Danger: Sadly, the website also warns that several copycats have sprung up.
 They are scams by fake organizations using similar names.
-To avoid a problem book ONLY on the official website www.hanoikids.org at the website link provided above.
+To avoid a problem book ONLY on the official website www.hanoikids.org.

 Tour with a Hanoi “Kid”